anushree-a/twitclone/ReadMe.md

 On T2, run the following command:

-`curl -X POST http://127.0.0.1:8000/myapp/retweet/ -d '{"tweet_id": "6","username":"c2Ft"}' -H "Content-Type:application/json"`
+`curl -X POST http://127.0.0.1:8000/myapp/retweet/ -d '{"tweet_id": "1","username":"c2Ft"}' -H "Content-Type:application/json"`

 Here, we need to send the server our own username (64-bit encoded form) and the tweet_id of the tweet we wish to retweet.
+The tweet you wish to retweet should be present in your database.

-### 10. Reply to tweets
+### 10. Reply to tweet

 On T2, run the following command: